enatsek/Debian-Ubuntu/ansible.md

 </summary>

 ---
-Well, actually all of the Ansible modules are important.
-I just selected  some of them considering my very humble opinion.

-To use an example, you have to put it in a playbook or in a role and  apply necessary indentation.
-Ansible is like Python, indentation is very  important.

-Below is a sample, using an example in a playbook
+While all Ansible modules are valuable, here are some commonly used ones.
+Remember that proper indentation is crucial in Ansible playbooks, similar to Python.

+**Example Usage Structure:**

 ```
 #!/usr/bin/env ansible-playbook
 - name: Tutorial tasks
   become: True
-  hosts: debian12
+  hosts: debian13
   tasks:
   - name: Start apache if not started
     service: